Government deficit slightly lower than forecast

 "That means the Government's books will artificially look good.
 But of course in the real world - the world where climate change is a reality - things are bad, very bad indeed."

-Next story in Political: Teachers Council against charter schools
+Next story in Politics: Teachers Council against charter schools

 Copyright © 2013, Radio New Zealand